megagonlabs/cypherbench/README.md

 - [x] Wikidata RDF-to-property-graph engine
 - [ ] Additional resources

-Please feel free to open an issue if you have any questions or need anything else that is not yet open-sourced!
+Please open a Github issue if you have any questions or need anything else that is not yet open-sourced!

 ## 📚 Citation